BayesLIM/BayesLIM/docs/introduction.md

 Here we will introduce some core concepts for building a differentiable Bayesian forward model in `BayesLIM`.

-At a high-level, the basic API pattern for a component in a multi-component `BayesLIM` forward model is the "Module" (or the component) and it's associated "Response" function.
-You can think of the "Response" function as any linear or non-linear mapping that maps the parameters of that component from its native space (e.g. spherical harmonic coefficients) to the space required by the forward model (e.g. a pixelized sky distribution).
+Any component in a `BayesLIM` forward model must be a subclass of `ba.utils.Module` (itself a subclass of `torch.nn.Module`), which holds the parameter vector for that component and associated metadata.
+Each component also has its own "response function."
+You can think of the response function as any linear or non-linear mapping that maps the parameters of that component from its native space (e.g. spherical harmonic coefficients) to the space required by the forward model (e.g. a pixelized sky distribution).
 This holds for any component because any component, be it the sky distribution, calibration gains as a function of frequency and time, or the antenna beam pattern with respect to angle and frequency, can have a native parameterization that is defined in a compressed space.
 If it isn't, it can just take an identity responese.

 Therefore, every component of the forward model will at some point do this: